 Find more accommodation in Xela.

-We had planned to take the shuttle from our hostel but slept in past the morning shuttle departure and wanted more time there then the afternoon departure would have given us.
+We had planned to take the shuttle from our hostel but slept past the morning shuttle departure and wanted more time there than the afternoon departure would have given us.
 The staff at the hostel seemed to think it would be difficult to get there without a shuttle, but we found a way.

 A chicken bus in Guatemala

-This was my first chicken bus experience and I was stoked about it.
-Taking a chicken bus is definitely an experience everyone should have in Central America at least once.
-But it’s better to do it on a short distance like this, as opposed to a longer ride.
-The busses can become very hot and crowded, and generally take a long time to go far distances.
+But it’s better to do it on a short distance like this instead of a longer ride.
+The busses can become very hot and crowded and generally take a long time to go far distances.
 But for getting around day-to-day in the cities, they are great.

-When you get off the bus at Zunil you will immediately see taxi/tuk-tuk drivers.
-We were able to negotiate 50 Quetzales for a ride to the hot springs for the three of us.
-It was a slow ride as the poor tuk-tuk could barely make it up the mountain, but the views were gorgeous along the way.
+When you get off the bus at Zunil, you will immediately see taxi/tuk-tuk drivers.
+We negotiated 50 Quetzales for a ride to the hot springs for the three of us (this was in 2018).

-Coming back to Xela was much easier, as we found a shuttle in the parking lot of the hot springs.
+Coming back to Xela was much easier, as we found a shuttle in the parking lot.
 They brought us back to Xela for Q25 each.
-Booking a tour from Xela is definitely the easier option, but it’s possible to visit Fuentas Georgias on your own through public transport.

-Fuentes Georginas Hot Springs in Guatemala
+Visiting Fuentes Georginas Hot Springs

 The hot springs are beautiful to relax in.
 There are four different pools there, all with varying temperatures.
 My favorite was the largest pool which was also the hottest temperature-wise.
 It has this gorgeous backdrop to look up at as you float in paradise.

-fuentes georginas hot springs
+view of steam coming up from the fuentes georginas hot springs

 The hot springs are the perfect place to relax

-What to bring to Fuentes Georginas Hot Springs
+What to Bring to Fuentes Georginas

 There are lockers at Fuentes Georginas where you can store your belongings while you enjoy the hot springs.
 Here is what I recommend bringing on your visit.